maplant/my-website/articles/2024-12-03-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 It would make sense for `Box<dyn B>` to be a subtype of `Box<dyn A>`, as `A` is a super _trait_ of `B`.
 It would make sense for this to apply to our `Gc` type as well.

-Unfortunatley, this largely unsupported by Rust at the current moment.
-It is possible on unstable rust, but at the time of the article it remains unstabalized.
+Unfortunately, this not supported by stable Rust at the current moment.
+It is possible that this could change sometime in the future, perhaps soon, but not at the time of writing this article.

 But lifetimes can _also_ appear in dyn traits!
 Basically, while we wait for our _actual_ use case to stabalize, we are ensuring a covariant relationship in order to support subtype relationships of the following form: